Angelica Root

 Primary effects include:

-• Antioxidant Support: Helps combat oxidative stress in the body, potentially reducing cellular damage from free radicals
+• Antioxidant support that helps combat oxidative stress and may reduce cellular damage from free radicals

-• Antimicrobial Properties: May naturally inhibit harmful bacteria and fungi, supporting overall immune function
+• Antimicrobial properties that could naturally inhibit harmful bacteria and fungi

-• Anti-inflammatory Benefits: Could help reduce inflammation throughout the body, useful for managing minor inflammatory conditions
+• Anti-inflammatory benefits useful for managing minor inflammatory conditions

-• Women’s Wellness Support: Traditionally valued for addressing certain female health concerns and hormonal balance
+• Women’s wellness support, traditionally valued for addressing hormonal balance

-• Calming Effects: May promote relaxation and help ease nervous tension when smoked or consumed as tea
+• Calming effects that promote relaxation when smoked or consumed as tea

 The root’s therapeutic potential comes from active compounds like coumarins, flavonoids, and terpenoids.
 These natural chemicals work together to create the herb’s distinctive effects.